Beta of Nextcloud 10 with Brute Force Protection, Two-Factor Authentication, Improved Federation and more

 The user interface received updates, including support for permanent links in the URL bar which enables sharing URLs between users who have access to the same file or folder work without issues even if they moved the data to a different location on their Nextcloud.
 External storage now has faster and more reliable Dropbox and Google Drive support and can handle SMB change notifications used in enterprise environments, enabling Nextcloud to be aware of changes on Windows Network Drives without a big performance impact.

 More improvements are still being tested before integration in the Nextcloud 10 release.
 Over the coming weeks the release will be tested and stabilized, a process we invite community members to get involved in.
 The final stable release is planned for the second half of August.

 More details and downloads for this release can be found on our blog at nextcloud.com/?p=577

-Nextcloud offers a unique-in-the-industry fully open source solution for on-premise data handling and communication with a uncompromising focus on security and privacy.
+Nextcloud offers a unique-in-the-industry fully open source solution for on-premises data handling and communication with a uncompromising focus on security and privacy.
 Nextcloud brings together universal access to data with next-generation secure communication and collaboration capabilities under direct control of IT and integrated with existing compliant infrastructure.
 Nextcloud's open, modular architecture, emphasis on security and advanced federation capabilities enable modern enterprises to leverage their existing assets within and across the borders of their organization.
 For more information, visit https://nextcloud.com or follow @Nextclouders on Twitter.